 Goodman felt bad for the bar.
 Empty glasses meant lost profits.
 There had to be a more effective way to get beers in hand quickly and efficiently.
 Then, Goodman realized something.
 If customers could serve themselves, it would eliminate the wait time for customers while increasing earnings for the bar.

 Goodman explained in an interview with Bloomberg TV, “The whole idea is to make everything more efficient.”
 PourMyBeer essentially streamlines the whole bar experience.
 Once Goodman knew the model for reworking the modern bar, he buckled down.

 Getting Down to Business

 Goodman set to work.
-In the span of a several months, he created PourMyBeer after moving to Chicago with his wife.
+In the span of several months, he created PourMyBeer after moving to Chicago with his wife.
 He believed in the idea.
 Investing $20,000 of his own money, he made a deal with an American manufacturing company.
-The initial venture centered on a series of beer tables with up to four self serve taps.
+The initial venture centered on a series of beer tables with up to four self-pour taps.

 Goodman secured his first deal with a Baltimore tavern in February 2009 and oversaw rapid expansion in the next two years.
 By 2011, PourMyBeer had created “beer walls” to which bar patrons could simply walk up and refill their glass with the beer of their choice.

 Goodman’s clients praise the success of the self-serve bar dispenser equipment.
 Franchise owner Scott Taylor hailed the popularity of these machines.
 “We’ve seen people waiting in line to use the self-serve unit,” he says.

 Taylor sees the success of these crowd-pleasing beer machines as likely to continue gaining momentum.
 Taylor continued, “We’re committed to this.
 It’s efficient and we’re making a little more money on beer sales.
 Most importantly, our customers think it’s neat.”
 Taylor has already installed PourMyBeer units in four of his bars and plans to put them in three of his newer establishments.